 Cash And Cards

-This section is my least favorite one since there is so much going on in Argentina and by the time I’m done writing this one paragraph, everything might have changed.
+This section is my least favorite one since there is so much going on in Argentina.
+Possibly, by the time I finish writing this one paragraph, everything might have changed.

 Of course, there is cash and there are cards and one is more popular than the other under certain circumstances – for instance, sometimes, you get a small discount if you pay cash for organized tours.
 This might sound attractive at first, but if for this transaction you first have to get cash at an ATM where they charge you a pretty high fee, it might be just a naïve fallacy.